Joker8503/Final_Project/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.

+## Acknowledgements
+This project was developed as part of the coursework at Concordia University, Montreal.
+I would like to thank my professors and peers for their guidance and support.

 ## License
 This project is licensed under the MIT License.